Probate (Jersey)

 application of any person interested in the movable estate of a deceased person,

-order the executor or the administrator, as the case may be,
+order the executor or the administrator, as the case may be, to exhibit on oath

-to exhibit on oath in court a true and perfect inventory and account of
+in court a true and perfect inventory and account of the movable estate of the

 PART 4